AN/MPQ-64 Sentinel

 The AN/MPQ-64 Sentinel is an X-band electronically steered pulse-Doppler 3D radar system used to alert and cue Short Range Air Defense (SHORAD) weapons to the locations of hostile targets approaching their front line forces.
 It is currently produced by Raytheon Missiles & Defense.

-First built in 1997 as a modification of AN/TPQ-36A for search and track role in the Norwegian NASAMS air defense system, the Sentinel radar is deployed with forward area air defense units of the U.S. Army.
+First built in 1995 as a modification of AN/TPQ-36A for search and track role in the Norwegian NASAMS air defense system, the Sentinel radar is deployed with forward area air defense units of the U.S. Army.
 Mounted on a towed platform, it can be positioned remotely from the rest of the unit.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/MPQ-64" designation represents the 64th design of an Army-Navy electronic device for ground mobile radar combination equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.